Mugna46/DSS_project/doc/report_DSS.typ

 *BankPreActivity*
 #linebreak()
 #v(0.5em)
-This is again a fake splash screen with different buttons it belongs to the chain of activities that the malware uses to hide its malicious behavior.
-Effectively only the `nect` button is implemented leading to the next activity.
+This is again a fake splash screen with different buttons.
+It belongs to the chain of activities that the malware uses to hide its malicious behavior.
+Effectively only the `Next` button is implemented leading to the next activity.

 #v(0.5em)
 #linebreak()